todogroup/todogroup.org/content/en/guides/management-tools.md

 [DCOB](https://github.com/chef/dcob) – A Developer Certificate of Origin Bot which helps to enforce developer certificate of origin sign-offs for each code change in a pull request.
 The DCOB sets the status for each accepted code change, as required by the [Developer Certificate of Origin](http://developercertificate.org/).

+[EasyCLA](https://lfcla.com/) - By the Linux Foundation to streamline the CLA process.
+It focusses on Linux Foundation projects, but projects outside the Linux Foundation are considered on a case-by-case basis.
+In addition to the typical CLA tooling, it enables whitelisting of corporate contributers.
+It integrates with GitHub pull requests.

 ### GitHub Management at Corporate Scale

 * [hubcommander](https://github.com/Netflix/hubcommander) - A Slack bot for GitHub organization management, HubCommander uses chat-ops – or conversation-driven development – to help manage GitHub projects.
 It creates a simple way to perform privileged GitHub organization management tasks without granting administrative or owner privileges to your GitHub organization members.